jackbayliss/Mafia-Returns-Drug-Bot/README.md

   * Jack Bayliss - Initial work

 ## Issues
 Sometimes the bot will hang on the IP address of the proxy, if this happens you may have to close and re-open it.
-If you experience something feel free to create an email.
+If you experience something feel free to create an issue.

 ## Contributing
-If you'd like to add or change something, feel free and make a fork
+If you'd like to add or change something, feel free and make a fork.

 ## Todo
 1. Handle request timeouts